 The Vittorio Emanuele II Gallery

-Also in Piazza del Duomo, you can visit the Galleria Vittorio Emanuele II, another of Milan’s great attractions.
-The Gallery is considered one of the most beautiful in Europe, with the superb dome made of glass and iron.
+Also, in Piazza del Duomo, you can visit the Galleria Vittorio Emanuele II, another of Milan’s great attractions.
+The Gallery is considered one of the most beautiful in Europe, with a superb dome made of glass and iron.
 Inside, you can find some of the most famous fashion designer shops, as well as many luxury restaurants.

 La Scala in Milan